 I am a researcher and associate professor in molecular virology at the department of Biomedical Sciences and Veterinary Public Health at SLU.
 My main research interests are virus discovery, vector-borne viruses and their interactions with their host/vector as well as infection biology.

 I) Emerging infectious diseases (EIDs) are major health threats to the human and animal population and can have large economic implications.
-Many of the diseases that have emerged in the last decades, such as SARS, West Nile and Bluetongue etc. are caused by viruses that have a wildlife reservoir and/or that are spread by an arthropod vector (so called arboviruses).
+Many of the diseases that have emerged in the last decades, such as Zika, West Nile and Bluetongue are caused by viruses that are spread by an arthropod vector (so called arboviruses).
 Hence, apart from knowledge of which viruses circulate in the human/domestic animal/wildlife/vector interface it is of crucial importance to also understand the mechanisms that allow viruses to replicate and spread in both their mammalian hosts and in their arthropod vector, this to allow for design of better preventive strategies.

-- Metagenomic studies of pigs have shown a very complex and diverse co-infection situation in both healthy and diseased pigs.
-Many of the viruses discovered are small DNA viruses such as, apart from PCV2, different porcine bocaviruses and torque teno sus viruses (TTSuV) and these appear in many cases to be ubiquitous in the pig populations.
+*Many of the viruses discovered in our metagenomiv studies are small DNA viruses such as, apart from PCV2, different porcine parvoviruses (incl. bocaviruses) and torque teno sus viruses (TTSuV).
 To gain a better understanding of the role that these may have directly or indirectly in disease development we, apart from performing metagenomic studies in healthy and diseased pigs, work with genetic characterisation and prevalence studies of these viruses.
 We are also conducting mechanistic studies to understand how the viruses alone or together interact with the immune system of the porcine host.